6

 In the previous chapter, you connected your dashboard pages with Qwik City navigation.
 Now let's improve the reading experience by working on typography.

-In this chapter, you'll see why font loading matters, how to self-host a primary font with Fontsource, and how to manually add a second font to your project.
+In this chapter, you'll see why font loading matters, how to self-host a primary font with Fontsource, how to manually add a second font to your project, and why automated font optimization tools are starting to matter in modern setups.

 Fonts have a big impact on design, but they also come with a cost.
 If a custom font loads late, the browser may first render text with a fallback font and then replace it with the real one once it becomes available.